AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Created database 'instagram_test'
 ````

 What is important here is that this is the debbugging part related to the setup, this is also this one that is hard because we do not get the visibility from inside the code.
-This is where the skill to read the right line, to make the right assumption, to Google the right question and to take the right information, then doing the right action, customised to my situation is the key to move forward.
+This is where the skill to read the right line, to make the right assumption, to ask the right question and to take the right information, then doing the right action, customised to the situation is the key to move forward.

 Now, if I try to do 'rspec':